How to Create an Internal Knowledge Base: A Complete Guide

 Feedback opens the door to multiple opportunities for improving your knowledge base performance.

-The practice of continuously collecting feedback will help you discover essential topics that should be covered and issues that should be addressed.
+Continuously collecting feedback will help you discover essential topics that should be covered and issues that should be addressed.

 Make the Most of Visuals

-In fact, using visual imagery is a great way to demonstrate processes and help employees grasp information faster.
+Using visuals can make your knowledge base much more interesting and engaging.
+Visual imagery is a great way to demonstrate processes and help employees grasp information faster.

 Customize Your Knowledge Base